FrankHu-MSFT/Replace-Azure-Doc-URLs-Extension/README.md

 **Mitigation : Navigate to a different page.**

+# Changelog
+V0.2 Changed JQuery injection from 5000 to 500.
+V0.3 Known Issue : There is a 1 minute grace period you can access the loaded page and for the injection to work properly.
+After actually bringing the tab into focus, the injection will work properly otherwise it won't make the change to the html.
+I think it might be due to the fact I'm using JQuery and jquery might need the page to actually be accessed before running properly.
+So you may need to wait 1 second for the injection to change the azure-docs-pr part.
+Otherwise just reload the page.
+V0.4 Adding some Analytics to capture metrics.
+V0.5 Adding Azure-Docs as a valid URL to change href values.

 # Support
 If there are any issues in regards to this sample, please file a GitHub issue.
 This sample is not supported by Azure Support or Microsoft.